The Sweet Spot

 It's one thing to conclude that the therapies employed in these clinical trials did not demonstrate favorable benefits, but it's quite another to conclude that all attempts at achieving euglycemia (normal blood sugar regulation) should be abandoned.
 Or that therapies that promote euglycemia might also have favorable off-target or "pleiotropic" cardiovascular benefits that have little to do with blood sugar regulation.

-About 10 years ago at the American College of Cardiology Annual meeting a lecture titled “The Sweet Spot” which attempted to make sense of these trials and thread the needle between overtreatment and undertreatment of blood sugar in diabetics.
+About 10 years ago at the American College of Cardiology Annual meeting a lecture titled "The Sweet Spot" attempted to make sense of these trials and thread the needle between overtreatment and undertreatment of blood sugar in diabetics.

 It turns out, it depends on how you get there.